J. Mary Taylor: Career

 Immediately after her work as a graduate student, Taylor became an active teacher at the Connecticut college for women within the Biology Department.
 In 1954, following this teaching job, Taylor moved to Sydney, Australia to study the bush rat (Rattus assimilis).
 By the early 1960s, Taylor became an instructor at Wellesley College in Wellesley, Massachusetts.
 It was here that she worked alongside Graduate and Master’s students.
 She published several papers on Australian mammals and reproduction in marsupials.
-By 1965,Taylor was supervising doctoral students at the Cowan Vertebrate Museum.
+By 1965, Taylor was supervising doctoral students at the Cowan Vertebrate Museum.
 It was here that she taught field courses and lead a research-based program.
 In that same year, the University of British Columbia (UBC) offered Taylor a position as an associate professor.
 With this job title, she also earned the title of the first woman to hold a professional position in the Biology Department at the University of British Columbia.

 Taylor resigned from UBC in 1982 and became a researchers at the Oregon National Primate Research Center and an honorary professor at Oregon State University.
 The same year she was elected as the first woman president of the American Society of Mammalogists.
 In 1987 she became the first woman director of the Cleveland Museum of Natural History in Ohio.

 She was awarded Killam Senior Fellowship in 1978 and the Hartley H.T.
 Jackson Award in 1993.

 Personal life

-Shortly after becoming a professor at the University of British Columbia, Taylor married Dr. William J. Kamp, an entomologist.
+Shortly after becoming a professor at the University of British Columbia, Taylor married Dr. Joseph William Kamp, an entomologist.
 Kamp was diagnosed with cancer and Taylor's mother broke her hip in 1982, forcing her to leave her teaching job after 17 years and return to the United States.
 During the period of time where Taylor's family members struggled with their health, she worked on publishing research papers, including a field guide to the terrestrial and marine animals of Australia.
 In 1990, her mother and husband died.